 Though these steps are capable of repairing the Pub file in most cases of damage, however, in case of severe corruption, the process might fail to repair pub edb file.
 Moreover, it needs a lot of technical know-how and precision to execute since it involves a lot of command prompts.
 Thus, a better approach to recover the Exchange public database is by employing a secure and reliable third-party Exchange recovery tool.

 Repairing Exchange pub EDB files is absolutely possible with manual methods that are free of cost; however, such methods are often too complicated for beginners.
-Thus, to perform EDB file recovery in the easiest and safest manner, leveraging Stellar Phoenix Mailbox Exchange Recovery would serve the purpose!
+Thus, to perform EDB file recovery in the easiest and safest manner, leveraging Stellar Repair for Exchange would serve the purpose!